quixio/quix-samples/python/model/Percentage-Alert/README.md

 The code sample uses the following environment variables:

-- **input**: Name of the input topic to listen to.
+- **input**: This is the input topic for numeric data.
-- **output**: Name of the output topic to write into.
+- **output**: This is the output topic for alerts.
-- **ParameterName**: Parameter in the input topic of the specific signal that we want to apply the alert to
+- **ParameterName**: The parameter name to track
-- **PercentagePointsAlert**: Percentage points that the signal has to vay for the alert to activate.
-10 = 10%, 20=20%, etc.
+- **PercentagePointsAlert**: Percentage points of increase/decrease for the alert to activate e.g. 10 is 10%, 20 is 20%, etc.

 ## Docs